Headout logo. Link to home.

 • Visiting with a baby or toddler?
 Bring a carrier.

-• Tickets are nominative—carry an ID that matches the name on your ticket.
+• Tickets are nominative; bring an ID matching the name on your ticket.

 Accessibility

 • Wheelchair and stroller accessible via the right semicircle of St. Peter’s Square.
-For special assistance, email accoglienza@fsp.va.
+For special needs, email accoglienza@fsp.va.

 • Sign language tours available—book at least 48 hours in advance at visiteguidate@fsp.va.